apache/calcite/site/_docs/howto.md

   * `-Dcalcite.test.splunk`
 * Optional tests using tasks:
   * `./gradlew testSlow`
-* Trigger a
-  <a href="https://scan.coverity.com/projects/julianhyde-calcite">Coverity scan</a>
-  by merging the latest code into the `julianhyde/coverity_scan` branch, and when it completes, make sure that there are no important issues.
 * Add release notes to `site/_docs/history.md`.
 Include the commit history, and say which versions of Java, Guava and operating systems the release is tested against.